kg4ydw/noacli/documentation/Readme-feedback.md

 I'm open to code contributions also.
-I'm trying to handle at least one item from noacli-ideas.txt a day, so check with me to make sure we don't both implemment something on the same day.  (!!)
+I'm trying to handle at least one item from noacli-ideas.txt a day, so check with me to make sure we don't both implement something on the same day.  (!!)

 # Documentation

-The documentation is probably too stream of conciousness.
+The documentation is probably too stream of consciousness.
 Suggestions for reorganizing it are welcome.
 (Maybe at least a TOC?)

 Would people like videos of how this works?
-(See documentaiton/video-scripts )
+(See documentation/video-scripts )

 # More docks?